11/17

 Gustave Moreau, Oedipus and the Sphinx, 1864

 There is an exhibit currently up at the museum that focuses on Stieglitz, Steichen and Strand.
 It was really nice to see these older photographic processes and documentation of progress in photography along with other inventions such as flight.
-There are even autochromes to see!
+There are even

 Jacob Christian Hansen Ellehammer, 1912